 If you would like to seek private support services immediately after an assault or later, there are several support networks available to you.

-The Title IX Coordinator and Prevention Educator can provide support in housing accommodations, judicial advocacy, medical assistance, and any other accommodations to help you heal physically and emotionally.
+The Title IX Coordinator can provide support in housing accommodations, judicial advocacy, medical assistance, and any other accommodations to help you heal physically and emotionally.

 The Counseling Center for Student Wellness works very closely with our students to provide free confidential emotional and psychological support.
 They are available to meet with you on a short-term or long-term basis.
 Additionally, you can contact our Chaplain, Lesley Adams, for confidential support.